 2. Perform thorough Market Research

-Below is the list of steps which Railsware performs when validating a new product idea.
+Below is the list of steps which Railsware performs when validating a new tech product idea.

 In order to preevaluate the market demand online, our team used the standard Google Keyword Planner / Google Trends tools.
 At the same time, the Railswarians collected feedback from both internal users who deployed it in their projects, and the outer world.
 Later, a simple landing page was created and shared across the Ruby on Rails developer community for anyone to try.